 In Italy, Lewis has been given the nickname 'Picchiatello' (which means something like "nut" or "crazy").
 At least three of his movies use the word in their Italian title: You're Never Too Young (1955) which became "Il Nipote Picchiatello" ("The Crazy Nephew"), Hardly Working (1980) ("Bentornato Picchiatello", or "Welcome Back Crazy") and Cracking Up (1983) ("Qua La Mano Picchiatello". pr "Shake My Hand, Crazy").

-He was a big fan of 'The Catcher in the Rye' and strongly identified with the main character Holden Caulfield.
+He was a huge fan of 'The Catcher in the Rye' and strongly identified with the main character Holden Caulfield.
 He planned to direct a movie version but failed to acquire the rights from the book's famously reclusive author J.D.
 Salinger.

-Suffers from diabetes and pulmonary fibrosis.
+Suffered from diabetes and pulmonary fibrosis.

-In 1969 Lewis announced an ambitious project of franchising a chain of Jerry Lewis Cinemas.
+In 1969, Lewis announced an ambitious project of franchising a chain of Jerry Lewis Cinemas.
 A firm believer in family entertainment, he said that the one inviolate rule of the chain would be that nothing other than family-oriented films would be shown.
 The theaters were to be state-of-the-art, easy to operate and franchised to individuals who could meet the chain's investment requirements.
 However, a combination of changing tastes in popular entertainment and management problems caused the project to collapse within just a few years.
 Several lawsuits between Lewis and his associates were settled out of court.

-The character Prof. John Frink in The Simpsons (1989) is based on his role of Prof. Kelp in The Nutty Professor (1963).
+The character Prof. John Frink in The Simpsons (1989) is based on his role of Prof. Julius Kelp in The Nutty Professor (1963).
 He also did the voice of Prof. John Frink Sr. in "he Simpsons" episode "Treehouse of Horror XIV", segment "Finkenstein".
 Also, some of Krusty the Clown's off-stage antics are based on him.

 Was teamed up with Dean Martin from 1946-1956.